All Hallows-by-the-Tower: History

 The church was expanded and rebuilt several times between the 11th and 15th centuries, with various elements of the Norman, 13th-century and 15th-century constructions still visible today.
 Its proximity to the Tower of London meant that it acquired royal connections, with Edward IV making one of its chapels a royal chantry and the beheaded victims of Tower executions being sent for temporary burial at All Hallows, Sir Thomas More being one of the most eminent of these.

 The church was badly damaged by an explosion in 1650 caused when some barrels of gunpowder being stored in a warehouse adjacent to the church exploded; its west tower and some 50 nearby houses were destroyed, and there were many fatalities.
 The tower was rebuilt in 1658.
 It only narrowly survived the Great Fire of London in 1666 and owes its survival to Admiral William Penn, father of William Penn of Pennsylvania fame, who had his men from a nearby naval yard blow up the surrounding buildings to create firebreaks.
 During the Great Fire, Samuel Pepys climbed the church's tower to watch the progress of the blaze and what he described as "the saddest sight of desolation".

 Restored once more in the late 19th century, All Hallows was gutted by German bombers during the Blitz in World War II and required extensive reconstruction, and was rededicated in 1957.
+The church now included carving by the Tasmanian born wood carver Ellen Nora Payne.

 Many portions of the old church survived the War and have been sympathetically restored.
 Its outer walls are 15th-century, with the Anglo-Saxon arch doorway surviving from the original church.
 Many brasses remain in the interior.
 (The brass rubbing centre which used to be located at All Hallows is now closed).
 Three outstanding wooden statues of saints dating from the 15th and 16th centuries can also be found in the church, as too an exquisite Baptismal font cover which was carved in 1682 by Grinling Gibbons for £12, and which is regarded as one of the finest pieces of carving in London.
 The main-altar's reredos mural is a post-war work by Brian Thomas.

 In 1999 the AOC Archaeology Group excavated the cemetery and made many significant discoveries.